rojo-rbx/rojo.space/docs/rojo-alternatives.md

 However, Rojo is limited in scope and design: it doesn't allow complex scripting like Lune or rbxmk do, and it has different restrictions on its design than Argon and Lync.
 You should look into whether you need or want any of the features those tools have to offer and make the judgement call on your own.

 That said, there is special attention for Lune and rbxmk.
-A common workflow is to build a Rojo project into a `rbxl` or `rbxm` and then perform post-processing on the file using one of those tools, as they allow things that Rojo does not by virtue of including Lua runtimes.
-You don't need them, but if you have a need, it'll make itself obvious.
+A common workflow is to build a Rojo project into a `rbxl` or `rbxm` file and then perform post-processing using one of these tools, as their Luau runtimes enable workflows that Rojo alone does not.
+Most workflows don't need these, but if you have a need it'll make itself obvious.